9001/copyparty/README.md

 note that since up2k has to read each file twice, `[🎈] bup` can *theoretically* be up to 2x faster in some extreme cases (files bigger than your ram, combined with an internet connection faster than the read-speed of your HDD, or if you're uploading from a cuo2duo)

 if you are resuming a massive upload and want to skip hashing the files which already finished, you can enable `turbo` in the `[⚙️] config` tab, but please read the tooltip on that button

+if the server is behind a proxy which imposes a request-size limit, you can configure up2k to sneak below the limit with server-option `--u2sz` (the default is 96 MiB to support Cloudflare)

 ### file-search